Glendale man recalls moment bear jumps onto his car at Sequoia National Park

-GLENDALE, Calif.
-(KABC) -- A Southern California man is recalling the moment a bear jumped onto the trunk of his car at Sequoia National Park.

-Karo Orudzhyan was with his dog inside the vehicle the moment it happened.
+Karo Orudzhyan was with his dog inside the vehicle the moment it happened last week.
 Orudzhyan said he wasn't too scared by the bear, but it's an experience he won't forget.

 Orudzhyan said it was the first time he had seen a bear, and was excited to see it.
 Orudzhyan recorded the encounter with the bear as it pressed its paws on the car and swiped at the glass.